puresec-ng/banyan-design/FORGE_DEPLOYMENT_FIX.md

 # Laravel Forge Deployment Fix Instructions

+## ⚠️ URGENT: This Must Be Fixed in Forge Dashboard

+**You cannot fix this from GitHub.** The Forge server has a local git state that conflicts with the remote repository.
+Someone with Forge access must update the deployment script.

 ## Problem
 Forge deployment is failing due to divergent git branches.
-The deployment server has an old commit (`bad5625`) that conflicts with the current remote commit (`a01ad3c`).

-## Solution Options
+The deployment server's `git pull` command fails because:
+- Server has commit `bad5625` locally
+- Remote has different commits (force push after amending)
+- Git doesn't know how to reconcile them

+**Error:** `fatal: Need to specify how to reconcile divergent branches`

-### Option 1: Update Forge Deployment Script (Recommended)
+## ✅ Solution: Update Forge Deployment Script (REQUIRED)

-If you have access to Forge dashboard:
+### Step 1: Access Forge Dashboard

-1. Go to your site in Forge dashboard
+1. Log into Laravel Forge
+2. Select your site: **banyanclaims.com**
-2. Click on "Deploy Script" tab
+3. Click on the **"Deploy Script"** tab

-3. Replace the deployment script with the following:
+### Step 2: Replace the Deployment Script
+**Copy the script from `FORGE_DEPLOY_SCRIPT.txt` in this repository**, or use:

 ```bash
 cd /home/forge/banyanclaims.com